Project

 Generate schemas command

-The suma generate_schemas command generates a schema manifest file containing all schemas defined in the Metanorma manifest file.
+The suma generate-schemas command generates an EXPRESS schema manifest file containing all schemas of documents referenced in the Metanorma manifest file, recursively.

 Parameters: